google/eddystone/configuration-service/README.md

 </tr>
 <tr>
 <td>Return Codes</td>
-<td>Read Not Permitted: on a write attempt to unlock with the incorrect key</td>
+<td>Write Not Permitted: on a write attempt to unlock with the incorrect key</td>
 </tr>
 </table>